apppro123/digita-garden-obsidian/src/site/notes/Semester4/DF/DF L4.md

 	- instant liquidity, irrespective of the trade size
 	- purchase of an asset decreases the asset supply in AMM, and increases its market price
 	- the expected increase or decrease in price is based on the trading volume and available liquidity
-- Which of the following is a property for a typical on-chain order book
+- Which of the following is a property for a typical on-chain order book?
 	- no fees for order placements
 	- front running resistance
-	- impermanent loss \[the is no impermanent loss in an order book bc. market makers can fill the orders and thus liquidity cannot just be removed; this is rather in an AMM]
+	- impermanent loss \[there is no impermanent loss in an order book bc. market makers can fill the orders and thus liquidity cannot just be removed; this is rather in an AMM]
 	- non-custodian ( #german Verwalter/Aufseher) settlement \[correct bc. swapping of assets is non-custodial meaning you own your coins with your private key, there is no custodian doing the settlement]
 - Which of the following statements is incorrect
 	- Unexpected slippage can only cause a worse execution price \[correct]